Unbalanced CRLH Leaky-wave Antenna With Broadside Radiation Based On Spin Photonic Topological Insulator Featured Hexagonal Configuration In Armchair Arrangement: Abstract

 \section{Abstract}

-A leaky wave antenna based on spin photonic topological insulators has been developed, featuring a hexagonal unit cell arranged in an armchair configuration.
-This configuration offers advantages over the zigzag arrangement, particularly with its wider leaky region and more suitable pattern.
-While the proposed antenna is a uniform leaky wave antenna, it is capable of radiating in both backward and forward directions.
-Notably, the transition through the broadside in the scanning range does not result in a significant drop in performance, despite the presence of an open stop band.
-This characteristic is unique among leaky wave antennas, to the best of our knowledge.
+A new X-band leaky-wave antenna has been developed using spin photonic topological insulators.
+This antenna features a hexagonal unit cell arranged in an armchair configuration.
+This arrangement provides advantages over the zigzag configuration, particularly by offering a wider operational region and a more suitable pattern.
+To design the structure, a parametric study on the cell dimensions has been conducted, and another study has designed the transition region to couple the topological structure with the classical line.
+The proposed antenna has a low profile and illuminates two sides of the structure simultaneously.
+Additionally, it offers a 53-degree scanning range and a bandwidth of 2.7 GHz, making it a groundbreaking improvement over other leaky-wave antennas that utilize photonic topological insulators.
+The proposed antenna is an unbalanced CRLH leaky-wave antenna capable of radiating in both backward and forward directions.
+Notably, as it transitions through the broadside within its scanning range, there is no significant drop in performance, even in the presence of an open stop band.
+To the best of our knowledge, this characteristic is unique among unbalanced CRLH leaky-wave antennas.